-Vancouver is a nature lover’s and cycling paradise.
-Hugging the coastline of the north Pacific and edged with towering snow-capped mountains, it’s hard to resist getting active during your visit to this vibrant West Coast city.
-Hop on a bike to experience the best of Vancouver, the city makes it easy to get out and cycle with well-marked and plentiful trails for all kinds of biking.
-Choose your speed, easy, medium and hard with our top picks for a glorious day of biking in Vancouver.
+Hop on a bike to experience the best of Vancouver.
+The city makes it so easy to get out and cycle with well-marked, plentiful trails for excursions of all levels.
+Pick any one of the speeds below—easy, medium and hard—with our top picks for a glorious day of biking in Vancouver.

 While at the Quay you can quench your thirst with a sample of craft beer from Green Leaf Brewery or bike over to Butter Lane Bake Shop for almond croissant, bliss.
 Be sure to pick up some picnic munchies from the Lonsdale Public Market to take with you on your Spirit Trail bike ride through North Vancouver.

 The ride along the Spirit Trail provides cyclists with amazing views of the Pacific Ocean on a greenway path as well as a great tour across North Vancouver before ending at Ambleside Park.

 You can watch out for the many public art installations along the trail, drool with envy at the floating homes in Mosquito Creek or see if the seals are taking in the sun near the Burrard Yacht Club, you can even stop to do some shopping at Park Royal Mall.

 Once you reach the end of the ride at Ambleside Park, get off your bike and amble, relax with a picnic or just sit and enjoy the gorgeous views of Lions Gate Bridge and Stanley Park before heading back home.

 If you want to work on your hill climbing while in Vancouver, this is the ride for you.